mapbender/mapbender-documentation/en/elements/search/search_router.rst

 * **ilike**: both-side 'like', (case-insensitive - \*searchstring\*)
 * **ilike-left:** left-side 'like' (case-insensitive - \*searchstring)
 * **ilike-right:** right-side 'like' (case-insensitive - searchstring\*)
+* **greater:** greater (for type number, integer or date) Not compatible with all like modes.
+Does not support auto-complete.
+* **greater-equal:** greater or equal  (for type number, integer or date) Not compatible with all like modes.
+Does not support auto-complete.
+* **lower:** lower  (for type number, integer or date) Not compatible with all like modes.
+Does not support auto-complete.
+* **lower-equal:** lower or equal  (for type number, integer or date) Not compatible with all like modes.
+Does not support auto-complete.
+* **not:** is not (for type number, integer or date) Not compatible with all like modes.
+Does not support auto-complete.

 Result
 ------